MatiasDiBernardo/Lowcost-ITW-curation/README.md

 ## Installation

-**Recommended: Poetry (preferred)** — use Poetry to create and manage the project venv, install core pipeline deps, and optionally add the heavy metric libraries used to reproduce the paper’s evaluation.
+**Recommended: Poetry** — use Poetry to create and manage the project venv, install core pipeline deps, and optionally add the heavy metric libraries used to reproduce the paper’s evaluation.

 From the project root copy-paste the appropriate commands: